martian-cloud/terraform-provider-tharsis/docs/resources/apply_module.md

 Required:

+- `category` (String) Category of this variable, 'terraform' or 'environment'.
 - `hcl` (Boolean) Whether this variable is HCL (vs. string).
 - `key` (String) Key or name of this variable.
 - `value` (String) Value of the variable.